secure-compilation/fslh-rocq/README.md

 # Requirements

-The development uses the Rocq proof assistant (formerly Coq)
+The development uses the Rocq proof assistant (formerly known as Coq)

 Installation instructions: https://coq.inria.fr/download

-Tested with version 8.20.0
+Tested with version 8.19.2 and 8.20.0

 # Building